 expected long-term impact on the organization, community, and/or system.

+CCBHC Interpretation: The organization should maintain one integrated logic model, or equivalent framework, that covers all of the CCBHC core services offered by the organization and its designated collaborating organizations (DCOs).

 Examples: Please see the W.K.
 Kellogg Foundation Logic Model Development Guide and COA’s PQI Tool Kit for more information on developing and using program logic models.
 Examples: Information that may be used to inform the development of the program logic model includes, but is not limited to:

+characteristics of the service population;

 needs assessments and periodic reassessments;

 risks assessments conducted for specific interventions; and